To Move or Not to Move? Ask Yourself THIS Before Moving to Africa

 Will the in-country health care be suitable enough for my medical needs?

 Are you a retiree or someone with a chronic health condition?
 Then you definitely need to research the local health care scene in-country.
 The quality of healthcare in African nations varies widely country to country, with private hospitals and doctors generally offering the best care.
 While public health care is often understaffed, overcrowded, and battling resource deficiencies.
 Purchasing private medical insurance is an option or aim to have enough cash to potentially pay private facilities upfront in the event of an emergency.
+Another tip is to travel with prescriptions from home and have a relationship with your doctor there as well for easy Rx prescriptions.
+Find out the generic names of your medications and if they're available in-country.
 South Africa, Kenya, Morocco, and Egypt, Mauritius, and Botswana have some of the best healthcare around the continent.

 Do I have any family obligations that I need to deal with at home?